-So Chelimo, 25, was recruited to run at the University of North Carolina at Greensboro, where he was a star.
+So Chelimo, 25, was recruited to run first at Shorter University in Georgia and then at the University of North Carolina, Greensboro, where he was a star.

 This recruitment of Kenyan distance runners has been going on for many years.
 But often the Kenyans head home after they are done with college.

-But the military has stepped in.
-The Army has a World Class Athlete Program that allows those who qualify to train more or less full-time while also serving.
+The military, however, has stepped in.
+The Army has a World Class Athlete Program that allows those who qualify to train more or less full time while also serving.